karpa08123/Koidots/README.md

 - JetBrains Mono font
 - Meslo fonts

-# Dependency installation for fedora
+# Dependencies installation for fedora
 This command just installs some of the dependencys. *Do not install the fonts*.
 ```bash
 sudo dnf install kanshi hyprlock brightnessctl rofi kitty hyprpaper fastfetch